 A broad and diverse sector of the Fort Collins community cares about and spends time along the Poudre River.
 These visitors have different ways of enjoying or experiencing the river.
-FCNAD is committed to honoring these differences and providing a variety of visitor use experiences to ensure equitable access to nature that meet the needs and preferences of all community members.
+FCNAD is committed to honoring these differences and providing a variety of visitor use experiences to ensure equitable access to nature that meet the needs and preferences of community members.
+Commitment to equitable access means that FCNAD will use its resources to ensure that the most marginalized in the community are able to access nature.
 FCNAD aims for all visitors to feel welcome and safe on natural areas.

-To work towards these aims.
-Natural Areas will continue to partner with other departments and agencies to address complex safety and social issues.
-Focused outreach opportunities are planned on natural areas along the river to better understand the use and needs of children, community members with disabilities, and Native American and Indigenous peoples.
-One of the small steps FCNAD will take includes replacing old signs with new ones providing messaging in English and Spanish.
+To work towards these aims, Natural Areas will continue to:

+- Partner with other departments and agencies to address complex safety and social issues. - Focus outreach opportunities to better understand the use and needs of children, community members with disabilities, and Native American and Indigenous peoples in the zone. - Replace old signs with new ones providing messaging in English and Spanish.

 These actions and more add up to more accessible and enjoyable natural areas for all members of the community.

-" It would be great if there were more choicesdifferent ways to get close to the water in a wheelchair."
+" It would be great if there were more choices- different ways to get close to the water in a wheelchair."